 Section 8 housing is a housing assistance program, sponsored by the government, to provide financial help to eligible applicants through HUD (Housing and Urban Development).
 The HUD has issued the Section 8 housing vouchers to property owners, to compensate them for a portion of the tenant’s rent.
 This is available to families and individuals with low income, the elderly, the disabled or those who are financially disadvantaged.
-On a side note, if debt is an obstacle for those looking for Section 8 housing, debt settlements with agencies like National Credit Collectors can help alleviate matters, financially.
+On a side note, if debt is an obstacle for those looking for Section 8 housing, go to http://removedebtfast.org/methods to find out how debt settlements with collection agencies can help alleviate matters, financially.

 Overall, to gain approval for Section 8 housing assistance, one has to go through a lengthy process, which can take up to a year.
 As soon as it is approved, the recipients need to lease the properties, which have been certified by HUD.